gmccreight/goos-runner/README.md

     vagrant ssh -- -N -L 9090:localhost:9090

-Then you can surf to http://localhost:9090 and work on the installation
+Then you can surf to http://localhost:9090 and do the configuration manually

 #### Debugging X11 and Swing (on Mac Yosemite)